Shopify/mobile-buy-sdk-ios/Mobile Buy SDK Sample Apps/Sample App Advanced/README.md

 ###### `ProductListViewController`
 * Fetches the products and displays them in a list
-* Can present a product using the `BUYProductViewController` and demo the theme settings on the controller, or
+* Can present a product using the `ProductViewController` and demo the theme settings on the controller, or
 * Creates a checkout with the selected product and pushes to the `ShippingRatesTableViewController`

 ###### `ShippingRatesTableViewController`